weastur/poetry-docker/README.md

   versions of toolchains suitable for building those deps.
 In other words, some systems have too old packages, so before installing poetry on `buster`, for example, we need to install the latest rust toolchain, which is overkill, I believe.
 - There is no power to re-build everything at least once a week.
-Github Actions runners are too slow, I created a bare-metal self-hosted runner, but even with it, the current pipeline (for the latest only versions) runs not so fast
+Github Actions runners are too slow

 ## Contributing